 Figure 4.
-Mean scores for posters presented by students in Senior Seminar for 12 different semesters.
+Mean scores for posters presented by students in Senior Seminar for 13 different semesters.
 Total possible for the poster was 20 points, with five points for each category of the rubric.

 Figure 5.
-Mean scores on departmental rubrics for oral presentations in Senior Seminar for 12 different semesters.
+Mean scores on departmental rubrics for oral presentations in Senior Seminar for 13 different semesters.
 Total possible points was 25 for the oral presentation.

 For the oral presentations, the department set a goal for a minimum total average of 20/25 to achieve a "green light".
-This goal was achieved in each of the last six evaluated semesters (Table 8).
+This goal was not quite achieved in Spring 2014 (19.94), but has been reached in each of the previous six evaluated semesters (Table 8).
+Only 6/13 students achieved the 20/25, however.
 In 2009/2010, only 11/32 individual presentation scores were 20 or over, and in 2010/2011, 15 of 21 scored over 20.
 In 2011/2012, averages were above 20/25 in both semesters, with only 7 of 24 students scoring below 20, and in 2012/2013 only 5 of 22 students did not meet our departmental standards.
 Again, generally students are meeting our expectations in all categories of evaluation of the presentation (Fig. 5).
 It appears that our efforts to improve student preparation for their professional presentations are working, and we will continue to ensure that students receive early and frequent mentoring.